marctorsoc/marctorsoc.github.io/src/content/posts/2021-12-11-journal-club.md

  playground.
 At the same time, it allows the group to learn together, explore new ideas in the research community, and discuss how to apply them to our team objectives.
- {: style="text-align: justify;"}

 <p> </p>

-In this page, I will be collecting the [talks](https://drive.google.com/drive/folders/1FKblUDZb4K0yjM749X8z3YUGT6wWh5mv?usp=sharing) I've given since then (April 2020):
+In this page, I collected some the [talks](https://drive.google.com/drive/folders/1FKblUDZb4K0yjM749X8z3YUGT6wWh5mv?usp=sharing) I gave since then (April 2020):

 <ul>
 <li>